 - Korean with Listening

 Simply put, there are 21 different variations of tests to choose from.
-All SAT Subject tests cover 13 subject areas—four core courses and nine languages.
+The SAT Subject tests cover 13 subject areas—four core courses (literature, history, math, and science) and nine languages.

 Now, let's take a look at how many students take each SAT Subject Test, from most to least.
 We'll also show you the average scores these students achieve on the tests: